leonardofaria/leonardofaria.net/content/posts/2020/08/03/adding-screenshot-testing-with-cypress-in-your-project.md

 }
 ```

 That is pretty much all that needs to be done.
-In the [Pull request](https://github.com/leonardofaria/cypress-example/pull/8) we can see the cypress.io integration in the comments.
+In the <A href="https://github.com/leonardofaria/cypress-example/pull/8">Pull request</A> we can see the cypress.io integration in the comments.
 There is even a deep link that takes us to their dashboard and shows all the screenshots.
 Check the video below:

 <video className="h-auto" controls loop autoPlay="autoPlay">
   <source src="/wp-content/uploads/2020/08/cypress-io-test-dashboard.mp4" type="video/mp4" />